John's traveled since the 70's. Europe, Africa and is now in Central America. He shares his experiences and unusual places he visits.

 What should you do before making a decision about retirement outside the U.S.?

-Visit where you think you might want to live.
-And live there!
+Visit the place where you think you might want to live.
+And live there, at least briefly!

 Pick a town, and then plan on staying there for a period of time while you check out the town and surrounding area.

 I always want hot water in the shower, A/C (if I'm not up in the mountains), and a kitchen furnished with all the utensils.
 I'm single and travel alone so a studio is fine with me.
 Forget about getting potable water out of the faucets.
 It ain't going to happen.
 Expect to buy bottled water for drinking.

 Usually, it's foreigners who use websites to advertise their rentals.
 If you rent from expats, the lodging will be like what you're used to in the U.S.